 Third, CIYTs must always bear in mind that their role is to transmit knowledge and understanding.
 It is the teacher's responsibility to refuse an inappropriate relationship with a student.

 Finally, the ethical conduct of the teacher inside and outside the classroom is a model for the conduct of the students and that power must be used constructively.
 In addition, the conduct of any CIYT reflects on the whole community.
 Becoming a teacher of Iyengar Yoga thus involves a broad ethical responsibility.
 All of us have personal weaknesses.
 Hence, IYNAUS has an Ethics Committee to uphold the standards of conduct set forth above.

 Our ethical standards prohibit sexual harassment.
 Sexual harassment is not gender specific.
 Harassers and their recipients may be of the opposite gender or of the same gender.

 Sexual harassment includes but is not limited to any unsolicited and unwelcome sexual advances, including requests for sexual favors, sexual touching, and verbal, visual, or physical conduct that creates a sexually hostile environment.
-It is sexual harassment if a CIYT engages in conduct that has the purpose or effect of requiring a student or teacher to submit to such conduct as a term or condition of obtaining any benefit or privilege relating to the study or teaching of Iyengar Yoga.
+If a CIYT engages in conduct that requires a student or teacher to submit to inappropriate behavior as a term or condition of obtaining benefits or privileges, this is considered to be sexual harrassment.
 Conduct that creates a sexual hostile environment in a classroom or yoga studio includes sexual conversations, graphic verbal or degrading comments about sexual body parts, and displaying sexually graphic pictures or cartoons in a classroom, studio, or associated website or social media site.
 All current and future CIYTs are required to review annually our Ethical Guidelines To Prevent Verbal Abuse, Sexual Harassment and Physical Abuses.